NHSDigital/terraform-aws-backup/README.md

           terraform apply -auto-approve -input=false
 ```

 When the earlier step wrote to the `$GITHUB_ENV` file, it wrote the `destination_vault_arn` output from the destination configuration.
 This is passed in as the `destination_vault_arn` variable to the source configuration, so we don't need to explicitly configure it here.
-Your CI/CD pipeline will need to ensure that the destination configuration is applied before the source configuration and that the `destination_vault_arn` output is passed along, and probably has a similar mechnaisim to the above.
+Your CI/CD pipeline will need to ensure that the destination configuration is applied before the source configuration and that the `destination_vault_arn` output is passed along, and probably has a similar mechanism to the above.

 ## Next steps